Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Co-Creating The New World Part I/Co-Creating The New World Part I.md

 An early Milestone was established, to Move 3% Beyond The Boundary by 2026.

 There would be many later challenges and battles to confront and overcome as they ventured into the [[Unknown]], but for now the [[Next Steps]] were clear.

-Unbeknownst to the [[Old Authorities]], those who had first awakened and escaped from [[The Caves]] had left a series of [[Milestones]] that marked the [[Way]] towards [[The Boundary]], and beyond the Boundary, towards [[The Goal]].
 ### Awakening, Inspiring, and Inviting One By One

 As the awakened whispered and moved together, those who were ready to awaken would hear and begin stirring.
 As the stirred, those already [[On The Path]] would hear the rustling of chains, attend to the awakening, and do whatever was required to inspire and breathe life and hope back into the individual.

 At the [[Wise Right]] Time, they would extend [[The Invitation]] to join [[The Movement]].

-Upon accepting [[The Invitation]], the individual would be led through an [[Orientation and Onboarding Process]] to ensure they understood the rules of the [[New Game]], and knew how to follow the [[Milestones]] towards [[Freedom]].
+Upon accepting [[The Invitation]], the individual would be led through an [[Orientation and Onboarding Process]] to ensure they understood [[The Rules]] of the [[New Game]], and knew how to follow the [[Milestones]] that marked the Way towards [[Freedom]].

-To our astonishment and joy, it began working!
+To their astonishment and joy, it began working!
 As the awakened simply whispered and made their way towards The Boundary, those who were ready to hear heard.

 When they heard, they would partially awaken, cease chattering, and begin moving.

 As those making their way out of the [[Darkness]] of [[The Caves]] heard the rustling of chains from others who were awakening and beginning to Move, they would stop and liberate the newly awakened, orient them, set their feet [[On The Path]], and welcome them into the procession.

 It was like water when it pierces a dam.
 Just a few drops at first, sneaking their way through the smallest cracks.
-But once the first 1 made it out of The Caves, it was easier for the 2nd... and the 3rd... and the 5th... and the 8th... and the 13th... and the 55th... and the 144th... and the 144,000th...
+But once the first one made it out of The Caves, it was easier for the 2nd... and the 3rd... and the 5th... and the 8th... and the 13th... and the 55th... and the 144th... and the 144,000th...

 It was a motley procession.
 Pale grey bodies, atrophied and weak on the outside but illuminated with strength and power by [[The Spirit]] rising within, began to stream past the Milestones that marked the [[Way]] beyond [[The Boundary]] and towards [[The Goal]].
 It was immeasurably beautiful.
-We were rising.
-We would often have to stop and rest.
+They were rising.
+They would often have to stop and rest.
 When one stumbled, the others would steady her.
 When one fell, the others would lift him up.

 One by one, the movement had begun, and it was now only a matter of time until [[All]] who desired had awakened, arisen, united, and progressed [[FROM the Old TO the New]].
 ### Reestablishing Identity, Sovereignty, and Autonomy